MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.windowsappruntime/deploymentmanager.md

 Provides access to deployment information for the Windows App SDK runtime.

 > [!IMPORTANT]
 > Your app should call [DeploymentManager.Initialize](/windows/windows-app-sdk/api/winrt/Microsoft.Windows.ApplicationModel.WindowsAppRuntime.DeploymentManager.Initialize) during startup.
+For more info, see [Call the Deployment API](/windows/apps/windows-app-sdk/deploy-packaged-apps#call-the-deployment-api).

 ## -remarks